Eyeglass Lens Materials

 Because of the density of the high index plastic material it isn’t usually the lightest material even though it is thinner.
 Trivex is usually the lightest weight lens material.

 High index plastics do offer good ultraviolet inhibition (below 380-400 nanometers) properties as well as shatter resistance.

 A lens with a higher index of refraction tends to reflect light more than standard CR-39 plastic or glass lenses.
 The extra reflections are usually quite bothersome for the wearer especially at night and while using a computer monitor.
 The glare from the lenses is also cosmetically unappealing.
 Because of this most high index lenses come with an anti-reflective coating as a standard option.

-Glass lenses provide excellent optics, the most scratch resistant lens and blocks UV light.
-However, glass lenses are heavy, thick, dangerous if broken and cannot be used in certain frame styles.
+Glass lenses provide excellent optics, the most scratch resistant lens material and blocks UV light.
+However, glass lenses are heavy, thick and dangerous if broken and cannot be used in certain frame styles.
 Some glass is available with a refractive index as high as 1.8 and 1.9.

 Eyewear Frame Size is a Major Factor in Lens Thickness and Weight

 It is a simple law of physics.
 The smaller the lens the lighter and thinner it is.
 Choosing a small lens size frame is the biggest determinant of lens thickness and weight!
 Smaller frames also decrease the amount of lens distortions/aberrations.